What Do Cavapoo Tails Look Like – Tail Docking, Injuries And Tail Care

 Big expressive tail wag – Your dog is greeting you and is happy

-Gentle Wagging – He can be curious or unsure and needing assurance
+Gentle Wagging – He can be curious or unsure and needs assurance

 Tail Between The Legs – This indicates that your dog is nervous or scared.